 by Carthage Buckley, Stress and Performance Coach

-I recently wrote an article about an interview with Barry Schwartz on CBC radio.
+I wrote an article about an interview with Barry Schwartz on CBC radio.
 You can check it out here.
 Schwartz is the author of The Paradox of Choice; a book which discusses the problems associated with having too much choice.
 I have since purchased the book and while reading it, I can’t help but think about one of the biggest challenges to time management and productivity – perfectionism.
 Perfectionism is one of the biggest causes of procrastination in modern life.
 The problem of perfectionism is often difficult to detect as people think that they are simply taking the time to make the right decision.

 What is perfectionism?